DonnieTD/Liminal/ReadMe.md

 Lifetime is derived from:
 - scope existence
-- call stack frames
+- call stack frames (future)
-- memory object lifetime
+- memory object reachability

 The only question asked: